Join us on Facebook and keep up to date with all the news

 Remember - kids go out on the playground every day and play soccer, baseball and basketball without help or cheers from the sidelines.

-To support our youth referees, see reverse side for rules of Silent Saturday.
+To support our youth referees, rules of Silent Saturday.

 SILENT SATURDAY RULES: